 Over the past decade, we’ve personally visited and mapped over 350 parks as a family.
 What started out as an audience of a few friends transformed into a readership of over 300,000 families per year!

 My strategy of “hummingbird parenting” resonated with both Richard Louv (author of Vitamin N and also Last Child in the Woods) and Dr. Scott D. Sampson (of Dinosaur Train fame) – so much so that they quoted me in their popular books and on their blogs.

 Now it’s my full time part-time job.

-In March of 2017, this blog moved from 9 years as a “side hobby thing” into a more serious commitment as a part-time job.
+In March of 2017, this blog moved from 9 years as a “side hobby thing” into a more serious commitment as a full-time job with part time hours.

-For the 2017-2018 school year, I’m also Social Media Strategist for Inside the Outdoors Foundation sharing all sorts of tidbits about environmental education in Orange County on their Facebook, Instagram and Twitter feeds.
+For my 4th school year in a row, I’m also Social Media Manager and Strategist for Inside the Outdoors Foundation for 2020-2021 sharing all sorts of tidbits about environmental education in Orange County on their Facebook, Instagram and Twitter feeds.

 Please email me anytime!
 I’m here to help you play outdoors.
 I always say I get paid in pennies & smiles – and, of the two, the smiles are much more valuable to me!

 Profile photo credit: Casey Raines Photography